stevecj/carton_db.rb/README.md

 A database is accessed through an instance of a database class.

-An instance of a database class maintains no state in memory between calls to its methods except for the database name and the expectation of a directory with that name existing in the filesystem.
+An instance of a database class maintains no internal state between calls to its methods except for the database name and the expectation of a directory with that name existing in the filesystem.

+Only instances of classes maintain any internal state.
+No global internal state is maintained.

 An empty directory is a valid empty database.